french-plural

 When there’s a masculine singular noun or adjective ending in “-al,” its plural form usually ends in “-aux.”

-• Un journal international (an international newspaper) becomes des journaux internationaux (international newspapers).
+Un journal international (an international newspaper) Des journaux internationaux (international newspapers)

 Exceptions: There are some notable exceptions whereby masculine singular nouns and adjectives ending in “-al” become plural by “regular” means, which is to say, we simply add an “s” to the ending.

-• The plural of final (final) is finals.
-Occasionally, however, you will see finaux (final) used, particularly in economic and financial contexts.
+*Occasionally, you will see finaux (final) used, particularly in economic and financial contexts.

 One more thing: The masculine noun mal (ache), when used in mal de tête (headache) becomes maux de tête (headaches) in the plural.